 'Sarson ka khet' is synonymous with Dilwale Dulhaniya Le Jayenge, given that food and Bollywood our two, true Indian passions.
 Every north Indian foodie worth their salt (and spices) would associate this dish with Punjabi cuisine.
 Being a winter favourite, it can be found in all restaurants as a speciality.
 Given the slightly bitter taste of the mustard leaves, spinach can also be added to make it healthier, tastier and with a dollop of the famous dest-ghee for good measure and as a wintery guilty pleasure!

 13. Makke ki Roti ' The saag's favourite companion!

 Makke ki roti and Sarson ka Saag are the desi equivalent of mac and cheese ? they just go together.
 With the cornflour being crumble in nature, the pros know how to make it best.
 But if you attempt to make it at home, add a little bit of regular flour or grated radish as a binding agent.
 Served with ?gur? or jaggery as an accompaniment, this is truly a match made in a punjabi-pind!

 14. Karma Prashad

-If there's anything else a gurudwara is famous for apart from tranquillity, kindness and their open kitchens, it is the karma prashad.
+If there's anything else a gurudwara is famous for apart from tranquillity, kindness and their open kitchens, it is the karma Prashad.
 This dish of the food of Punjab is one of the best things which you've ever tasted, especially on a cold morning in a Gurudwara.
 Made with equal portions of sooji or semolina, butter and sugar, it is a dish that screams love and affection, much like your mother does.
-The Golden Temple being the most famous for this, it is served up in all other gurdwaras as well as made in Punjabi households on special occasions.
+The Golden Temple is the most famous for this, it is served up in all other gurdwaras as well as made in Punjabi households on special occasions.
 If you want to show someone you love them, make them a smattering of this indulgent halwa, a true labour of love!